scenarioo/scenarioo/docs/setup/Migration-Guide.md

 **Breaking Changes:**

-* Starting with version 4.x the path to your scenarioo documentation data has to be configured differently and the scenarioo configuration file (config.xml) must be located in the same directory as all your other scenarioo documentation data.
+* Starting with version 4.x the path to your Scenarioo documentation data has to be configured differently and the Scenarioo configuration file (config.xml) must be located in the same directory as all your other Scenarioo documentation data.

 * For the full text search Scenarioo now uses newer Elasticsearch Server Version 5.6.9, you will have to upgrade that as well, in case you want to continue to use this feature.